lightly-io/workshop-sustainable-productivity/README.md

 ### Why open source?
 For a couple of reasons.

-1. There is **so much bullshit** going on in the mindfulness/coaching space.
-Open source forces me to be transparent about what I do, which I hope inspire more people to do the same.
-That way we can (hopefully) weed out some of the scam.
+1. There is a lot of bullshit in the space that I'm working in.
+Snake-oil salesmen will tell you that they have the Key To Happiness And Success.
+By releasing my material under an open source license, I hope that other companies within my line of business will be forced to become more transparent.
-2. By open sourcing, the material is more open to feedback and comments.
-That will increase the quality of the workshop faster.
+2. By releasing the material for free, I also open up for more feedback.
+This will increase the quality of my work faster.
 3. To show that you don't need a certification to start teaching these methods.
-A lot of people want your money, but these methods are thousands of years old and are free and available to anyone.
-Like jogging.
-Just fork and get going.
+AIt's like jogging.
+Once you know the basics of jogging, you can teach others to do that.
 4. By helping to create more teachers, I increase the competition which should lead to higher quality which is better for everyone.

 ## Contributing